The role of Historic England in the care of wall paintings

 Listing

 The National Heritage List for England (NHLE) is the only official, up-to-date register of all nationally protected historic buildings and sites in England.
 The database may be consulted through Search the List.
-To apply for the listing of newly found wall paintings, or to upgrade listings see Listing Selection Guides on the Historic England website.
+To apply for a building to be listed, or to upgrade a List entry see Listing Selection Guides on the Historic England website.
 These show the criteria for listing, which is helpful to build a case/portfolio with all the required information.

 The Listing helpdesk may be contacted through listing.enquiries@HistoricEngland.org.uk.